ThatSmittyDude/oct2dec/README.md

 A simple CLI octal to decimal converter for unix-like systems

+Download the oct2dec.cpp file

+g++ must be installed to compile this way:

-Download the oct2dec.cpp file, and then to compile do the following:
+to compile do the following:

 open terminal